Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Related Work

 \section{Related Work}

 \paragraph{Adapters} As a parameter-efficient alternative to standard fine-tuning, adapters have been used for quick training \citep{ruckle-etal-2021-adapterdrop}, multi-task learning \citep{stickland2019bert} and knowledge composition \citep{,pfeiffer-etal-2021-adapterfusion, wang-etal-2021-k,poth-etal-2021-pre}.
-Moreover, \citet{mahabadi2021compacter} and \citet{he2021towards} extended adapters for better performance with even less parameters.
+Moreover, \citet{mahabadi2021compacter} and \citet{he2021towards} extended adapters for better performance with fewer parameters.
 In the context of multilingual transfer, adapters enable allocation of additional language-specific capacity, thereby mitigating the `curse of multilinguality' \citep{ustun-etal-2020-udapter}.
-Such language adapters \citep{pfeiffer2020mad,ansell-etal-2021-mad-g} achieve state-of-the-art zero-shot results when combined with task-specific adapters and enable generalization to languages unseen during pre-training via MLM-based language-specific adaptation \cite{pfeiffer-etal-2021-unks}.
-Similarly, \citet{philip-etal-2020-monolingual} and \citet{ustun-etal-2021-multilingual} used monolingual adapters for zero-shot and unsupervised NMT.
+Such language adapters \citep{pfeiffer2020mad,ansell-etal-2021-mad-g} achieve high zero-shot results when combined with task adapters and enable generalization to languages unseen during pre-training via MLM-based adaptation \cite{pfeiffer-etal-2021-unks}. \citet{philip-etal-2020-monolingual} and \citet{ustun-etal-2021-multilingual} also used monolingual adapters for zero-shot and unsupervised NMT.

 \paragraph{Hypernetworks in NLP} \citet{Tay2021hypergrid} propose a multi-task model that uses a hypernetwork to condition on input to learn task-specific reparametrizations.
 Similarly, \citet{karimi-mahabadi-etal-2021-parameter} generate task-specific adapters via a hypernetwork.
 Recently, \citet{He2022hyperprompt} use a hypernetwork to generate prompts.
-For multilingual learning, where the input sources correspond to language embeddings, \citet{ustun-etal-2020-udapter} and \citet{ansell-etal-2021-mad-g} learn these embeddings from the typological feature vector of languages, enabling generalization to unseen languages based on a hypernetwork.
-In a similar spirit to our work, \citet{ponti-etal-2021-parameter} proposed a Bayesian framework that generates parameters for multi-task and multilingual learning by factorizing the parameter space into task and language-specific embeddings based on seen task-language combinations.
-These embeddings then allow for zero-shot generalization to unseen task-language pairs at test time.
+For multilingual learning, where the input sources correspond to language embeddings, \citet{ustun-etal-2020-udapter} and \citet{ansell-etal-2021-mad-g} learn these embeddings from the typological feature vectors of languages, enabling generalization to unseen languages based on a hypernetwork.
+In a similar spirit to our work, parameter space factorization \cite[PSF;][]{ponti-etal-2021-parameter}, learns task and language-specific embeddings from seen task-language combinations.
+However, unlike our model, these embeddings are used for task/language-specific parametrization in the softmax layer.